MicrosoftDocs/cloud-adoption-framework/docs/strategy/mission-objectives.md

 Objectives should be clear and inspiring goals that are aligned with the mission statement.
 For example:

-- _Objective_: "Utilize advanced security offerings to protect your assets.”
+- _Objective 1_: "Security: Utilize advanced security offerings to protect your assets.”
-- _Compliance_: "Utilize advanced compliance offerings to audit your assets."
+- _Objective 2_: "Compliance: Utilize advanced compliance offerings to audit your assets."
-- _Datacenter modernization_: "Modernize infrastructure with reduced hardware and staffing.
+- _Objective 3_: "Datacenter modernization: Modernize infrastructure with reduced hardware and staffing.
 Upgrade by migrating to Azure for enhanced capabilities."

 ### Recommendations for defining mission and objectives

 To define your mission and objectives, consider the following recommendations.

-- _Meet with and involve key stakeholders across the organization_: Ensure that the business and departmental mission and objectives are clearly represented and understood.
+- _Meet with and involve key stakeholders across the organization_.
+Ensure that the business and departmental mission and objectives are clearly represented and understood.
 This might include problem statements the cloud is intended to address.

-- _Define and align cloud adoption objectives and key results_: Clearly define, refine and align the cloud objectives based on the organization's mission and objectives.
+- _Define and align cloud adoption objectives and key results_.
+Clearly define, refine and align the cloud objectives based on the organization's mission and objectives.

-- _Define Key Results for objectives_: Once objectives are defined and aligned, establish specific key results to achieve the objectives, including KPIs, to measure progress.
+- _Define Key Results for objectives_.
+Once objectives are defined and aligned, establish specific key results to achieve the objectives, including KPIs, to measure progress.

-- _Establish accountability_: Ensure key results have accountable roles assigned to them and ensure that key results and associated KPIs are reviewed periodically, preferably at least quarterly at the strategic level.
+- _Establish accountability_.
+Ensure key results have accountable roles assigned to them and ensure that key results and associated KPIs are reviewed periodically, preferably at least quarterly at the strategic level.

-- _Prioritize clarity_: Ensure that your objectives, key results and accountability are clear, concise, accessible and easy to understand for everyone.
+- _Prioritize clarity_.
+Ensure that your objectives, key results and accountability are clear, concise, accessible and easy to understand for everyone.

 ## Measuring success